 Children don’t always understand, apply or remember rules, especially when they’re distracted by play.
 So a securely fenced, safe play area can be an effective barrier between small children and water hazards.

-A secure play area can prevent your child from wandering near dams, creeks or other bodies of water, and gaining access to hazards such as farm machinery, horses and farm vehicles.
-FarmSafe Australia recommends a ‘safe play’ area, supported by family rules and supervison, as the most effective way to prevent serious injury and death to small children on rural properties.
+A secure play area can prevent your child from wandering near dams, creeks or other bodies of water, and gaining access to hazards like farm machinery, horses and farm vehicles.
+FarmSafe Australia recommends a ‘safe play’ area, plus family rules and supervison, as the most effective way to prevent serious injury and death to small children on rural properties.

 Here are tips to improve water safety around your property:

 - Fence off the area between the house and any bodies of water.